k-nuth/cs-api/README.md

 ## Installation

-You can install the Bitprim C# binding via Nuget.
+You can install the Knuth C# binding via Nuget.

 There are two packages available: